|

 Unsupported Components and Protrusions

-Designs that contain aspects that protrude or are poorly supported can break off during the casting process, particularly at the wax handling (cleaning, treeing, etc) and investment stage.
+can break off during the casting process, particularly at the wax handling (cleaning, treeing, etc)

-This also applys to components that may have large gaps and openings or unsupported protrursions (i.e. shanks that have an open gap to place the setting in, or claw settings that may require a supporting halo sprue).
+or unsupported protrusions (i.e. shanks that have an open gap to place the setting in, or claw

 |